Charlotte Munck (nurse): Associations and committees

 Munck was also active in a number of associations and committees.
 From 1910 to 1932, she headed the Kristelig Forening for Sygeplejersker (Christian Association for Nurses) and in 1922 she co-founded the Sygeplejerskernes Missionsforbund (Nurses Missionary Union).
 On the trades union front, she chaired the Sygeplejerskernes Samarbejde i Norden (Nurses Cooperation in the North), often speaking at its congresses.
 As a result of her experience in the United States, she developed a two-month training programme for nurses, addressing administration, instruction and social work.
 It was adopted by the Danish Nurses' Organization in 1926, where she had been vice-president since 1924.
 From 1927 to her death in 1932, she headed the organization, constantly striving for improved training, reduced working hours, better pay and pensions.
 For a period (1924–27), she was a member of the International Advisory Committee on Nursing with the Paris-based Red Cross League.

 Charlotte Munck died on 28 July 1932 in Copenhagen.
 She is buried in Hellerup Cemetery.

-Posthumous recognition
+Recognition

+In 1932 Charlotte Munck was awarded the Medal of Merit (Denmark) in Gold by king Christian X of Denmark.

-At a ceremony in May 2014 at Columbia University's School of Nursing, where Charlotte Munck had studied in 1909, New York's Danish Consul General Jarl Frijs-Madsen honoured her with the Distinguished Alumni Award for Lifetime Achievement: "Although it’s been more than a century since Charlotte Munck studied right here at Columbia Nursing, her fundamental philosophy lives on in the Danish health care system today.
-We believe the best health care begins with the patient, and Munck’s vision placed nurses at the forefront of creating a national system of patient-centred care."
+At a ceremony in May 2014 at Columbia University's School of Nursing, where Charlotte Munck had studied in 1909, New York's Danish Consul General Jarl Frijs-Madsen honoured her with the Distinguished Alumni Award for Lifetime Achievement: "Although it's been more than a century since Charlotte Munck studied right here at Columbia Nursing, her fundamental philosophy lives on in the Danish health care system today.
+We believe the best health care begins with the patient, and Munck's vision placed nurses at the forefront of creating a national system of patient-centred care."